knpuniversity/symfony4/sfcasts/mailer/inline-css.md

-# Inline Css

-Coming soon...
+# Automatic CSS Inlining

+Our email looks good in Mailtrap, but will it look good in Gmail or Outlook?
+That's one of the things that Mailtrap *can't* answer: it lets us see a *ton* of great info about our email... but it is *not* showing an accurate representation of *how* it would be displayed in the real world.
+If you need to be *super* strict about making sure your email looks everywhere, check out services like Litmus.

-our email.
-It looks good in MailTrap, but will it look good and Jean, Gmail or outlook?
-Well, generally speaking, when mail plans render emails, they do a bad job and there are a number of very unreasonable rules that you need to follow if you want your HTML emails to look decent.
-The first one is that you probably need to use a table layout instead of actual like float based layout.
-We're going to talk about that later.
-Right now we're using more of a kind of traditional CSS layout.
-And the second one is that you can't use external CSS files or even a `<style>` tag.
-If you want styles on your elements, you literally need to add `style=""` two every single HTML element, which is insane.
-That is no way to live.
-So we are not going to do that, but we do need that to often only happen in our email.
-We're going to use a tool from mailer that's gonna do a forest.
-So first it's actually an external tool.
-We're gonna install, I'm going to say
+But generally speaking, there are *two* big rules you should follow if you want your emails to look good everywhere.
+First, use a *table-based* layout instead of floating or Flex-box.
+We'll talk about how to do this... without hating it... a bit later.
+The *second* rule is that you *can't* use CSS files or *even* add a `<style>` tag.
+These will *not* work in gmail.
+If you want to style your elements... which you totally *do*... then you literally need to add `style=""` to *every* HTML element.

+That's... insane!
+That is *no* way to live.
+So... we are *not* going to do that.
+Well... what I mean is, we are not going to do that *manually*.

+## The inline_css Filter

+Start by installing a new library:

 ```terminal
 composer require twig/cssinliner-extension
 ```

-This is, this will give us a new twig tag, which takes advantage of a third party library that's really, really good at inlining styles to use this.
-It's awesome.
-We're just going to go all the way to the top of our template and we're going to add a new tag called `{% filter inline_css %}` adds that new filter.
-This is a way to, um, you want me to see filters as pipe inline CSS.
-You can also do it in this long format because we want to filter this entire file.
-So all the way at the bottom, I'm going to say `{% endfilter %}`.
-What that's gonna do is it's actually going to read all of our styles that we have inside of here and then automatically convert those into style tags on the individual HTML elements.
-Yeah, it's crazy.
-So let's see this.
-So let's go back, bump the email again, type the password, hit enter and go check out that email.
-So it looks the same inside of here, but if you look at the HTML source, the style stuff is still there.

-But now it's okay if it's ignored because look at, it's all been, the styles have been applied to each element as inline `style` attributes.
-This is one of my absolute favorite features of mailer.
-Um, at Symfony cast, we've, we've used that library and done this manually before, but the fact that it just works out of the box is beautiful.
-Now another thing is that you're, as cool as it says, you're probably not going to want to have your styles in line like this.
-Especially if you start having multiple emails.
-You're probably going to want each email to share a common CSS file.
+This Twig extension will give us a new Twig *filter* that will automatically add all the style attributes *for* us.
+This idea is called CSS "inlining".
+It's also *awesome*.

+*All* the way at the top of our template, add `{% filter inline_css %}`.
+In Twig, you *normally* use a filter with the `|` symbol - like `foo|inline_css`.
+But if you want to run a *lot* of stuff through a filter, you can do it with this handy `filter` *tag*.
+At the bottom of the template, say `{% endfilter %}`.

+And... that's it!
+This passes our *entire* template through this filter... which is *super* smart.
+It reads the CSS from inside the `style` attribute and uses that to add `style` attributes to every HTML element that it finds.
+Yea... it's crazy!

+Let's see this in action.
+Hit back on your browser, change the email, type a password, hit enter and... go check out that email!
+It still looks the same here.
+Check out the HTML source.
+The `style` tag *is* still there but if you scroll...
+*wow*.
+The styles *have* been applied to each element.

+This is one of my absolute *favorite* features of mailer.
+It's a huge chore that... just works.

+## Inlining External CSS Files

+And *now* we can go a step further.
+I don't *love* having all my email styles inside a `style` attribute.
+It works... but will be a problem once our app needs to send *two* emails: we don't want to duplicate this.

-Um, so instead I'm going to copy all of this CSS here, delete it, remove the `<style>` tag, and instead we're going to the CSS `assets/css` directory and let's create a new `email.css` file.
+Nope, in the real world, we put CSS into a CSS *files*.
+Let's do that.
+Copy *all* of the styles and delete them.
+Inside the  `assets/css` directory, let's create a new `email.css` file.
+Paste!

-Okay.

-And I will paste

-So basically with this inline CSS filter, one of the things you can do is you can say, I want to inline, I want to add inline styles to everything within this filter.
-But you can tell it, use this as external file as these sources, CSS.
-So again, pointed at the email, that CSS file.
-To do that, we're going to go back to `config/packages/twig.yaml` and we're gonna need to add a second path here so that we can refer to the `assets/css` directory.
-So this will be very similar, similar, we'll say `assets/css`.
-And then how about let's put `styles`.
-So now means that we can use this `@styles` keyword to refer to files and the `assets/css` directory.
-Now I'm `welcome.html.twig` we can add a predeceased `inline_css()`.
-Then we're going to use a function called `source()`, which is, that's a standard twig function you don't see very often and we're going to say `@styles/` and then the name of our file `email.css`.
-So what the `source()` function does, it actually says go find this file using twigs.
-Normally you rules and the literally read its source code.
-Basically `file_get_contents()` and pass the final contents to `inline_css()`.
-So we're actually passing through and ICSs here is actually just a big string of the styles that we want to inline inside of this spot.
-So lets go make sure this works.
-We'll go back.

-Bumper the middle again, type of password, submit and it looks good.
-And this time if you look at HTML source added benefit is there's no style tag here unnecessarily anymore.
-But we do have all of our inline CSS.
-Now if you're using, one of the questions you might have is what if I want to use SAS for my CSS file and I'm using Webpack Encore to turn my SCSS file, uh, into a CSS file.
-Well the thing is you do need to point this to a final CSS file, not a, a a sass file.
-So what you do there is you'd use Encore to do your normal processing and then you'd end up with some file in your `public/build` directory, which is a CSS file.
-So you basically just set up a path that instead of looking at assets, last CSS is looking in your `public/build` directory.
-Now, the only tricky part of that is if you're using, um, asset versioning where in production there, each CSS file is actually going to have a random string.
-You will need to do a little bit more work there.
-Yeah,

-What you're gonna need to do is, um, probably write a custom twig function here

-and uh,
-that would, um, where you can pass it in the, you know, `email.css` path here and it would actually go and use the Symfony funk normal Symfony functionality to look up the correct version, um, path and um, and render and render it because, uh, load that file a, file your contents and render it.
-So ultimately, one way or another, all you need to have here is you need to pass this a string.
-If you need to create a custom function to load that string from some custom place, you can absolutely do that.
-But, uh, it's going to take care of the rest.
-Next, let's do something.
+So far, we've seen that the `inline_css` filter is smart enough to *notice* any `style` tags in the template and use that CSS to style the HTML tags.
+But you can *also* point the filter to an *external* CSS file.

+Go back to `config/packages/twig.yaml`.
+To point to the CSS file, we need to add another Twig path: let's set the `assets/css` directory to `styles`.
+So, `@styles` will point to `assets/css/`.

+Back in `welcome.html.twig`, we can pass an argument to `inline_css()`: some *string* styles that it should use for styling.
+To get that, use the `source()` function and then `@styles/` and then the name of our file `email.css`.

+The `source()` function is a standard Twig function... that you don't see very often.
+It tells Twig to go find the file - which could be a CSS file or another Twig template - and return its *contents*.
+It's basically a `file_get_contents()` for Twig... which is *perfect*, because `inline_css()` doesn't want a *file* path, it wants the *string* styles it should use.

+Lets try this!
+Hit back once again in your browser, bump the email, type a password, submit and... it looks good!
+And *this* time in the HTML source, the `style` tag is *not* there... but the inline *styles* still are.
+That's another benefit of the CSS *file* - it got rid of the extra `style` attribute, which makes our email a little bit smaller.

+## Using Sass or Encore for Email CSS?

+By the way, if you prefer to use Sass or LESS for your CSS and are using Webpack Encore to compile all of that into your final CSS file, then you have a problem.
+You *must* pass a *CSS* file to `inline_css` - you can't pass it a Sass file and expect it to know how to process that.
+Instead, you need to point `inline_css` at the final, *built* version of your CSS - the file that lives in `public/build/`.

+Doing that is easy enough - you could add another Twig path - maybe called `encore` - that refers to the `public/build` directory.
+Except... if you're using versioned filenames... then how do you know exactly what the built filename will be?

+This is a *long* way of saying that pointing to a CSS file with `inline_css` is easy... but pointing to a Sass file is... trickier.
+Later, we'll walk you through how to do it.

+But first!
+The two rules of making an email look good in every email client are, one, use a table-based layout instead of floats or flex-box.
+And two, inline your styles.
+We've done the first, *now* its time to do the second.
+Does this mean we need to rewrite our HTML to use ugly, annoying tables?
+Actually... no!